DimaCrafter/dc-api-core/README.md

 * [ ] Support for glibc < 2.18
 * [ ] Typing (`.d.ts`) files
-* [ ] Automatical package publication when all tests are passed
+* [ ] Automatic package publication when all tests are passed
 * [ ] More functionality tests
 * [ ] Clusterization/multi-threading support